Skip to content

 What New Hampshire withholds from your paycheck

 Your check reflects federal income tax for your bracket, Social Security at 6.2%, and Medicare at 1.45%.
-There is no state income tax, SDI, or PFML deduction.
-Pre-tax contributions lower your taxable wages — add them above.
+No state income tax, SDI, or PFML deduction applies.
+Pre-tax contributions lower your taxable wages, so add them above.

 Does New Hampshire tax my paycheck?